Emma-CH/PreVEAB/README.md

 #### Scatterplot (.pdf file)

-This scatterplot describes
+This scatterplot figure describes distribution of adaptive distance and vaccine efficacy.
+And R square is calculated and list at the topright.
+Please refer the file called "scatterplot.pdf" as listed.

 #### PCA analysis (.pdf file)

-This PCA

-    CAAAAACTTCCTGGAAATGACAACAGCACGGCAACGCTGTGCCTTGGGCA...
+This PCA figure describes distribution of virus strains based on the first and second PCA dimentions.
+The dot hightligh in black color is the isolated examined in our current analysis.

 ### Examples